 Text effects are a fun way to dress up your designs in Photoshop.
 However, some of them take a bit of creativity to achieve.

 Thus, you’ll find many tutorials showing how to create the effects, but you’ll need to download their assets to do it.
 Plus, they have a handy ready-made pack for only $x.xx on sale today!
+Or you can make your own for free.

 Hey there!
 I’m Cara, and I love messing around with images and designs in Photoshop.
 However, I like learning how to do things from scratch so I can create my own effects.
+For example, making something look metallic is one of the coolest effects I like to make in Photoshop.

 Table of Contents